 Supervision and Evaluation

-Graduate TAs are the Instructor of Record for the course(s) assigned, however they are under the direct supervision of a faculty member experienced in the teaching discipline.
-Graduate IAs are supervised by the Instructor of Record or Laboratory Coordinator of the courses assigned.
-Graduate RAs are usually supervised by the faculty member or office supervisor with whom they work.
+Teacher Assistants are the Instructor of Record for the course(s) assigned, however they are under the direct supervision of a faculty member experienced in the teaching discipline.
+Instructional Assistants are supervised by the Instructor of Record or Laboratory Coordinator of the courses assigned.
+Research Assistants are usually supervised by the faculty member or office supervisor with whom they work.
 All assistantship positions undergo regular evaluation as required by the department in which they are employed.

 Salaries and Benefits

-All Graduate assistants, employed at least half-time (50% FTE) for a minimum period of four and a half consecutive months, are eligible for employer group insurance plans administered by the Human Resources Benefit Office.
-Graduate assistants are able to make a choice between the Student Insurance Plan administered by the Student Health Center and the Employer Group Insurance Program administered by the Human Resources Office.
-Also, some Graduate Students may already be covered by insurance outside the University, therefore may choose not to enroll in a health insurance option offered by Texas State.
-Graduate Students should refer to the comparison summary on the Human Resources Office web site in order to make an educated decision.
+Assistants, employed at least half-time (50% FTE) for a minimum period of four and a half consecutive months, are eligible for employer group insurance plans administered by the Human Resources Benefit Office.
+Assistants are able to make a choice between the Student Insurance Plan administered by the Student Health Center and the Employer Group Insurance Program administered by the Human Resources Office.
+Also, some assistants may already be covered by insurance outside the University and, therefore, may choose not to enroll in a health insurance option offered by Texas State.
+Assistants should refer to the comparison summary on the Human Resources Office web site in order to make an educated decision.

-No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program or activity sponsored or conducted by Texas State University-San Marcos on any basis prohibited by applicable law, including race, color, age, national origin, religion, gender, sexual orientation or disability.
+No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program or activity sponsored or conducted by Texas State University on any basis prohibited by applicable law, including race, color, age, national origin, religion, gender, sexual orientation, or disability.